wickman/pex/README.rst

     $ pex -r requests -r flask

+Run webserver.py in an environment containing ``flask`` and the setup.py package in the current working directory:

+.. code-block:

+    $ pex -r flask -s . -- webserver.py

-Launch Sphinx in an ephemeral pex environment:
+Launch Sphinx in an ephemeral pex environment using the Sphinx entry point ``sphinx:main``:

 .. code-block:: bash